 Epidemiologists may collect and analyze data and results through the use of observations, interviews, and surveys.
 They may collect blood or other fluid samples in order to find causes of health problems.
 Like those in other public health institutions and systems, epidemiologists report their findings to other policymakers, the public, and health professionals in order to manage public health initiatives.

 Global health is defined by the National Institutes of Health as study, research, and practice that widens the scope of public health into a global perspective for people worldwide.
 Organizations like the World Health Organization, World Food Programme, World Bank, and UNICEF all do the work of global health.
 Most global health workers are employed by nonprofit organizations or governmental agencies.

-The specialty of health policy includes careers like public health researcher, healthcare policy analyst and health services manager.
-Health policy professionals play roles as researchers and advocates in the world of health.
+Health policy is one of the most major disciplines in public health.
+This key area includes careers like public health researcher, healthcare policy analyst, and health services manager.
+Health policy professionals play roles as researchers and advocates in the public health field.
 They may act as liaisons between public health professionals or organizations and government agencies.

-Rivier University’s B.S.
-Public Health and Master of Public Health provide students with the knowledge and skills to address public health issues and promote healthy choices.
+Rivier University’s B.S. in Public Health and Master of Public Health degrees provide students with the knowledge and skills to succeed in different branches of public health.
 These degree programs take place in a convenient, flexible online format to accommodate students’ work and personal schedules.